hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-Third challenge is done, way to go!
+Third challenge is done -- way to go!

 ## Challenge 4: Admin only?